blorente/beyond-the-loop/_posts/2020-08-08-rust-second-language.md

 Therefore, **you shouldn't take that extra responsibility**.
 It will end up getting in the way.

-But, once you're ready to take the next step and work on bigger projects and applications, you **will** need to learn all the things that Rust helps you think about.
+But, once you're ready to take the next step and work on bigger projects and applications, you **will** need to learn many of the things that Rust helps you think about.

 So.
 What *does* Rust teach you?